By Aziz Ejaz

 Mumbay, 29 July: The Maharashtra Government has allowed online purchase of sacrificial goats on the occasion of Eidul Zuha but at the same time it has also stopped the entry into the state of trucks load of thousands of animals on the border.

 Sources say that during the last three days police has stopped 300 trucks loads of animals on Mumbai- Gujarat border because of which more than 100 goats have died of thirst, hunger and suffocation.
+If people are looking for trucks lights accessories and other accessories, it is best to get them from the best ones in the market.

 According to reports, traders are not even being allowed to go back and are being asked to pay penalties.
 A trader Abu Bakr said, ‘For the last three days trucks with loads of 4,000 goats, are stuck on the boarder of Gujarat and Maharashtra.
 The police is not letting them in.
 They are not letting us go back either.
 When we request them to let us go back, they say: “Who is stopping you from going back but not a single vehicle return without chalan.”‘